 However, the Biafrans were not the only ones who felt obligated to speak out against the suffering of the “Jews of Africa.”
-Networks of Jewish activists and organisations elsewhere were also vital for the establishment and coordination of transnational Biafra protest.
+Networks of Jewish activists and organizations elsewhere were also vital for the establishment and coordination of transnational Biafran protest.
 Jewish heritage was part of the motivation to commit to the Biafran cause for numerous activists.
 Prominent examples include the pilot Abie Nathan, who assumed a highly active role in the delivery of food and medicine to Biafra, and Bernard Kouchner.
 Part of a team of young Parisian doctors, Kouchner went to Biafra in 1968 with the French Red Cross.
-Critical of the regulations of the ICRC which was dependent on the acquiescence of the Nigerian government, the young French medics founded the Comité de Lutte contre le Génocide au Biafra, which in 1971 developed into “Médecins Sans Frontières.”
-Kouchner, whose grandfather was killed in Auschwitz, was the figure-head of sans-frontiérisme, the human rights movement which, as its myth of origin has it, emerged in the hospitals of Biafra.
+Critical of the regulations of the ICRC which was dependent on the acquiescence of the Nigerian government, the young French medics founded the Comité de Lutte contre le Génocide au Biafra, which in 1971 developed into “Médecins sans Frontières.”
+Kouchner, whose grandfather was killed in Auschwitz, was the figurehead of sans-frontiérisme, the human rights movement which, as its myth of origin has it, emerged in the hospitals of Biafra.

 Numerous non-Jewish contemporaries reacted similarly.
 Günter Grass felt it was a particular responsibility of his fellow countrymen to react:

 As Germans, we should know what we say when we use the word “genocide.”
 This biggest of all crimes weighs heavily on the past of our people.
-Not moralizing condescension, but the knowledge of Auschwitz, Treblinka and Belsen obligates us to speak out publicly against the culprits and accessories of the genocide in Biafra … [S]ilence – we had to learn that as well – turns into complicity.
+Not moralizing condescension, but the knowledge of Auschwitz, Treblinka and Belsen obligates us to speak out publicly against the culprits and accessories of the genocide in Biafra. . . .
+[S]ilence – we had to learn that as well – turns into complicity.

 Many West German commentators agreed that “after Auschwitz, to which Biafra had been rightfully likened,” the Federal Republic of Germany bore “a special responsibility.”

 This responsibility was not West Germany’s alone, however.
 Bishop Heinrich Tenhumberg, head of the Catholic Church’s liaison office with the Bonn government, explained that the “principle of non-intervention is outdated in our time when the protection of fundamental human rights is at stake.”
 “Civilized states” cannot remain passive in a world after Auschwitz given that modern communication technology automatically transformed internal conflicts into international crises.
 The international community of states would need to react, the Spiegel argued as well.
 The UN has “defined what is happening in Biafra as criminally liable.
 The Nazi genocide of the Jews prompted the world organisation in 1946 [sic] to declare genocide an international crime.”
-Yet the organisation would lack the instruments to enforce this norm in practice.
-Without an international court that could open a trial the Anti-Genocide Convention remains a fiasco – “the genocide allegations against Nigeria would have to be judged by a Nigerian court.”
+Yet the organization would lack the instruments to enforce this norm in practice.
+Without an international court that could open a trial, the Anti-Genocide Convention remains a fiasco – “the genocide allegations against Nigeria would have to be judged by a Nigerian court.”
 In view of Biafra, the lessons to be drawn from the Holocaust were to create international norms to prevent similar crimes in the present and the future.